“And what would you like?”

 - The simplicity of believing in goodness and hope for the world, in spite of what we see around us, because we know we see only a small part of the picture.

 - The simplicity of blessing others, regardless of merit.

 - The simplicity of worshiping and showing up with our families whether we feel like it or not on a given Sunday.

 - The simplicity of being childlike, even when we are old and aware.

 If we settle our minds and set our hearts on those responses, life becomes a lot simpler doesn’t it?

 Reverend Dean Ziegler

-Reverend Dean Ziegler is our Pastor of Congregational Care.
-Dean is a recently retired elder in WPAUMC & a retired District Supervisor in the Butler District.
+Dean is a retired elder in WPAUMC & a retired District Supervisor in the Butler District.
 Dean is part of the Robert E. Harper Men’s Chorus; loves participating in the CUMC music program & has a passion for photography & macadamia nut cookies!
 He and his wife, Linda, live in Cranberry Township.